 Heartburn and acid reflux are painful and distracting for millions of Americans.
-In fact, 35% of people aged 45-79 report suffering from GERD (gastroesophageal reflux disease).
+In fact, 35% of people aged 45-79 suffer from GERD (gastroesophageal reflux disease).
 Our digestive systems slowly wear out as we age, so many people seek medical help and medication.
 One of the most popular heartburn drugs is the proton pump inhibitor (PPI) Nexium.
 PPIs effectively halt gastric acid production in the stomach.
 Plus, Mayo Clinic gastroenterologist Kenneth DeVault claims “they relieve symptoms better than any other medication that has ever been developed.”
 However, PPI medications may work too well, as lacking gastric acid can cause other severe complications.
 Some associated side effects include vitamin and mineral deficiencies, dementia, heart attacks, bone fractures, and kidney disease.
 Additionally, it’s difficult to stop taking PPIs altogether.
 Weaning off PPIs produces extra stomach acid in a “rebound effect,” causing intense pain.
 Try these safer alternatives to Nexium and Prilosec instead.

 Alternatives to Nexium Should Be Taken First or After 4-8 Weeks of PPIs